How to Improve IELTS Speaking Score – From NOW!

 By Georgie Harding – Founder & Head Speech Pathologist

-Many of these people are doing the right things to improve their English speaking skills.
+Many people simply aren’t doing the right things to improve their English speaking skills.
 Improving English speaking skills take a certain approach that many English learners aren’t aware of.

-Complete the 3 actions under each heading below and you will start to make real improvements – you’ll avoid common traps and make sure your energy and efforts is focused on the right areas.
+This article provides you with 3 clear actions for each of the 4 areas that will be assessed.
+These 3 actions under each heading below will help you make real improvements and avoid common traps and make sure your efforts are focused on the right areas.

 Remember: Your English speaking will not improve just through living in an English speaking country.